-Stage 3- Preparing Preliminary Recommendations—A virtual public meeting will be held on October 5, 2021.
-The public is invited to attend.
-The online meeting will focus on preliminary long-term boundary and land-use recommendations at the three parks.
-The meeting will be held online via Microsoft Teams.
+Stage 3- Preparing Preliminary Recommendations.
+The meetings will focus on preliminary long-term boundary and land-use recommendations at the three parks.

-The public can provide written questions, comments, and suggestions during the meeting, and on this planning page (see below comment button) through Friday, October 29, 2021.
+The public can provide written questions, comments and suggestions during the meetings, and on this planning page (see below comment button) through Friday, November 30, 2021.

 For additional information, or if you need special accommodations for the meeting contact Laura Moxham at firstname.lastname@example.org or (360) 902-8649.

 Federal Information Relay Service at 1-800-877-8339 for TTY/Voice communication

 Stage 3 documents can be found below for your review and feedback.